 simply the ones already mentioned at South Sand Point, Sand Factor, Cape Alava.
 The water drains seaside swamps.
 Can be fairly tea coloured: some individuals choose to include beverage powder to their water to camouflage the colour.
 Later in the season the streams can be rather completely dry so inquire with the WIC before your journey.
 Also, streams in the area have been recognized to harbour the bloodsuckers cryptosporidium as well as giardia.
 Iodine is not a reliable treatment for parasites so filter or steam your water prior to drinking.

 I recommend: For coastal outdoor camping I use the Platypus Gravity Functions filter since you can fill up the dirty water tank at the creek.
 Lug it back to the camping area, then let gravity do the work of filtering your water.
-We have the 2L size, but our good friends have the 4L size which is fantastic for groups.
+We We have researched and introduced in this article, helping you to make the best choices and usehave the 2L size, but our good friends have the 4L size which is fantastic for groups.

 Find more information, check out our: